-Banaras Hindu University (BHU) and Aligarh Muslim University (AMU) were the two central universities with medical courses.
-Later on, from the last year, medical colleges under Delhi University (DU) were also considered under admission to central university.
+Banaras Hindu University (BHU), Aligarh Muslim University (AMU), and University of Delhi (DU) are the three central universities with medical courses.
+Medical colleges under Delhi University (DU) were also considered under admission to central university from the year 2018.

 The MBBS course fee in the two central universities with medical courses - Banaras Hindu University (BHU) and Aligarh Muslim University (AMU) has been mentioned below.

 Jawaharlal Nehru Medical College, Aligarh Muslim University, Aligarh

 Institute of Medical Sciences, Banaras Hindu University (BHU), Varanasi